Soliqua: 7 things you should know

 - Soliqua was significantly more effective than insulin glargine or lixisenatide at improving HbA1c levels in two randomized studies conducted on people with type 2 diabetes.
 After 30 weeks of treatment, the mean change in HbA1c from baseline was -1.6 with Soliqua compared to -1.3 with insulin glargine and -0.9 with lixisenatide.
 74% of Soliqua patients achieved an HbA1c of < 7% after 30 weeks compared to 59% of those assigned insulin glargine and 33% assigned lixisenatide.
-In those inadequately controlled on basal insulin, 55.1% achieved an HbA1c < 7% by week 30 compared to 29.6% assigned insulin glargine.
+In those inadequately controlled with basal insulin, 55.1% achieved an HbA1c < 7% by week 30 compared to 29.6% assigned insulin glargine.

 - Weight gain can occur with insulin-containing products, including Soliqua, and has been attributed to the tissue-building (anabolic) effects of insulin, as noted by the manufacturer.
 In contrast, glucagon-like peptide-1 (GLP-1) agonists typically lead to weight loss.
 The combined use of these 2 products may help to offset the weight gain that some patients experience with the use of insulin glargine (brand names: Basaglar, Lantus, Toujeo) alone.
 Research has shown that patients using insulin glargine/lixisenatide (Soliqua) had a weight loss of 0.3 kg (0.6 lbs), while patients who received only insulin glargine had a weight increase of 1.1 kg.
 Those using only lixisenatide had a weight loss of 2.3 kg.

 Medicines that interact with Soliqua may either decrease its effect, affect how long it works, increase side effects, or have less of an effect when taken with Soliqua.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor about how drug interactions should be managed.